X

 Madison House-XTEN Architecture-04-1 Kindesign

 The house is organized as two volumes around a central courtyard, bridged by a series of large cantilevered roof planes on two stories.
 To the South, the solid mass creates a thermal buffer to the massive solar heat gain.
-This volume contains the garage, offices and service spaces, culminating in a media room with a covered terrace facing the mountains.
-To the North, a long rectangular solid mass containing guest bedrooms and two story fireplace block create a windbreak to Northern winds that can reach 100mph.
+This volume contains the garage, offices, and service spaces, culminating in a media room with a covered terrace facing the mountains.
+To the North, a long rectangular solid mass containing guest bedrooms and a two-story fireplace block creates a windbreak to Northern winds that can reach 100mph.

 Madison House-XTEN Architecture-05-1 Kindesign